RecondoYuk/winelist/_site/pages/Bubbly.md

             - Vintage Champagne, American bubbles, Italian “Metodo Classico”

 ## Dukes Wines and Distinctions
-    - Poema 🍷
+ - **Poema** 🍷
    - Penedes, Spain
    - Dry, medium-bodied cava has medium-intensity flavors of orange rind, Granny Smith apples,
    - Rich and creamy texture with an elegant finish
-    - Lokelani 🍷
+ - **Lokelani** 🍷
    - Maui, HI
    - Sparkling Rosé
    - Nuances of fresh strawberries and orange blossom complemented by toasted almond
    - Dry finish with ideal balance of flavor and acidity
-    - Fratelli Cosmo 🍾
+ - **Fratelli Cosmo** 🍾
    - Treviso, Italy
    - Prosecco DOC, Extra Dry
    - Fruit-forward and smooth, full-bodied and well-structured
    - Flavors of Golden Delicious apple, peach, and wisteria
-    - Domaine Carneros 🍾
+ - **Domaine Carneros** 🍾
    - Carneros, California
    - Tastes of gala apples, ripe pears, and toasted hazelnuts
    - Medium-bodied with a crisp finish
        - Aged a minimum three years in the bottle on its lees
-    - Veuve Clicquot 🍾
+ - **Veuve Clicquot** 🍾
    - Champagne, France
    - Lemon, pear, hazelnuts, and lightly baked apples
    - Crisp, clean finish, bone-dry
-    - Dom Perignon 🍾
+ - **Dom Perignon** 🍾
    - Champagne, France
-        - Reach and creamy on the palate with balanced acidity
+   - Rich and creamy on the palate with balanced acidity
    - Dry and biscuity, red fruit flavors
--